wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-13-how-we-assemble-web-pages-at-bbc-news.md

 ## Piecing it all together

 This method of assembling web pages is being used successfully in production by several teams at the BBC.
-The most-shared component is a live-updating stream, initially built for live coverage of sports events on BBC Sport, but now used for live reporting pages on [BBC News](http://www.bbc.co.uk/news/live/uk-england-manchester-38860956), and the [World Service](http://www.bbc.com/persian/live/institutional-38891510).
+The most-used component is a live-updating news feed, initially built for live coverage of sports events on BBC Sport, but now used for live reporting pages on [BBC News](http://www.bbc.co.uk/news/live/uk-england-manchester-38860956), and the [World Service](http://www.bbc.com/persian/live/institutional-38891510).
 It has also seen some use as a way to display long feeds of content like on the [BBC News topic pages](http://www.bbc.co.uk/news/topics/8abd564a-2b8e-401c-9916-34982cb67b55/womens-rights).
+Soon BBC News will roll out their new front page using the WAF, which is a good opportunity for us to stress-test the framework and expand it if necessary.

+One of the expansions we're currently looking at is a mechanism for components to declare their cacheability.
+This will help to reduce the load on component endpoints and on page composition systems as well.